gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

     - Shows the currently selected repository with the ability to switch repositories when clicked (if multiple repositories are open)
     - Shows the current branch with the ability to switch branches when clicked
     - Provides a fetch action which also shows the last fetched time
-    - Also moves GitLens+ feature status and feedback links to the top right
+    - Also moves GitLens Pro feature status and feedback links to the top right
   - Adds new ability to reorder columns by dragging and dropping column headers (not all columns are reorderable)
   - Adds new keyboard shortcuts
     - Use `shift+down arrow` and `shift+up arrow` to move to the parent/child of the selected commit row